 Figure 3: Presets

 - From the Presets window, you can choose any of the available preset effects, and apply these on the active picture.

 - The Save Layer Preset button enables you to save any effect you create, so that it can be applied to other images later.

 - Choose any effect from the presets, or create an effect of your own.

-- Click OK to apply the effect, and return to your Photoshop composition.
+- Click the OK to apply the effect, and return to your Photoshop composition.

 |Photoshop Versions:||Photoshop CS and higher|

 |Site:||Auto FX Software|

 Photoshop: AKVIS Plug-ins (Glossary Page)